-Subject Leader: Miss N Comber
+Subject Leads: Miss N Comber, Miss Pritchard

 Music is an integral and valued area of our curriculum.
 Our aspiration is to ensure all of our pupils have a broad understanding of music and become appreciative of the different styles and genres across the decades.